-There are indeed some exceptions to the people chosen being a part of Israel.
-According to Romans 9:17 the Pharaoh of the Exodus was chosen to demonstrate God’s power.
-And in Isaiah 44:28; 45:1, 13, Cyrus is identified as God’s chosen instrument for restoring Israel back to their land.
-But even in these cases God is choosing people for a task, not for relationship.
+There are indeed some exceptions to this.
+Not all of the chosen ones were a part of Israel.
+According to Romans 9:17, the Pharaoh of the Exodus was chosen to demonstrate God’s power.
+And in Isaiah 44:28; 45:1, 13, Cyrus was identified as God’s chosen instrument for restoring Israel back to their land.
+But even in these cases, God was choosing people for a task, not for a relationship.

 Corporate Election in the Old Testament

 I find two groups in the Old Testament that are chosen.
-The Levites are chosen out of Israel to serve at the tabernacle / temple, and to assist the priests in their duties.
+The Levites are chosen out of Israel to serve at the tabernacle/temple, assisting the priests in their duties.
 But, even though this is a group selection, it is really very similar to the individual election mentioned above.
-They are chosen, but not to be in relationship with God; they already were in relationship with him.
-Instead they are chosen for a task.
+They are chosen, but not to be in a relationship with God; they already were in a relationship with him.
+Instead, they are chosen for a task.

 It is with Israel that we see something different in God’s choosing.
 While he does indeed have something for them to do, his choosing seems primarily to be relational.
 In Deuteronomy 7:6 God says to Israel: “The Lord your God has chosen you out of all the peoples on the face of the earth to be his people, his treasured possession.”
 They were chosen to be God’s treasured possession, a people belonging to God.

 Israel, as a people, belonged to God.
-And in general, God’s provision, promises, rebuke, judgement, and deliverance is directed, not to individuals, but to the nation.
-Israel was God’s chosen people, and it was in being a part of that chosen people that individuals experienced relationship with God.
+And in general, God’s provision, promises, rebuke, judgment, and deliverance are directed, not to individuals, but to the nation.
+Israel was God’s chosen people, and it was in being a part of that chosen people that individuals experienced a relationship with God.

-While all of Israel generally enjoyed the blessings, and chastisement, that came to Israel, not all of them were really a part of the chosen elect.
-In 1 Kings you can find the story of Elijah’s contest with the prophets of Baal on Mt Carmel.
-At the end Elijah flees for his life, takes refuge in a cave, has a pity party, and tells God that he is the only faithful person left.
-But in 1 Kings 19:18 God tells Elijah that he still has 7000 who have not bowed the knee to Baal.
+While all of Israel generally enjoyed the blessings, and chastisement that came to Israel, not all of them were really a part of the chosen elect.
+In 1 Kings 18:16-40, you can find the story of Elijah’s contest with the prophets of Baal on Mt Carmel.
+The end of the story has Elijah fleeing for his life, taking refuge in a cave, having a pity party, and telling God that he is the only faithful person left.
+But in 1 Kings 19:18, God told Elijah that he still had 7000 who have not bowed the knee to Baal.
 This faithful remnant was the true people of God, the chosen Israel.
 And this concept of a faithful remnant is common in the prophets and in Romans.